scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-11-15-james-o-keefe-is-a-credit-to-his-ideology.md

-## James O’Keefe is a credit to his ideology.
+## James O'Keefe is a credit to his ideology.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/11/james-okeefe-is-a-credit-to-his-ideology
  * Monday, November 15, 2010